 Lincoln Elementary School

-- Lincoln Elementary School's student population of 799 students has stayed relatively flat over five school years.
+- Lincoln Elementary School's student population of 779 students has declined by 6% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Students||779 students|

 |Students by Grade|